We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best adjustable-height body pillow

-Some users have a hard time adjusting the amount of fill in the pillow to accommodate their comfort level.
+- Considerations: Some users have difficulty adjusting the amount of fill in the pillow to accommodate their comfort level.
 Others report feeling hot while sleeping with this pillow.

 Best C-shaped body pillow